Basic Concept of HashMap

 later, as this would render the hash table useless.

-How does a hash function convert a non-integer key
+How does the hash function convert non-integer key

-into an integer index?
-And how does it ensure that this index is valid?
+types into integer indices?
+And how does it ensure these indices are valid?

 There are various ways to address this problem, as different hash function designs may use different methods.
 I will describe a simple approach using the Java language.
 Similar methods can be applied in other programming languages by consulting relevant standard library documentation.